Everything You Need To Know About CBDa

 CBDa and the Endocannabinoid System

 The most important thing to note is that it does not interact with our endocannabinoid system (ECS) the same way that CBD does.
-That's because CBDa contains an extra acidic carboxyl group which lowers its ability to pass the blood-brain barrier to activate the receptors.

 The Potential Medical Benefits of CBDa

 CBDa was first isolated in 1965 by Israeli scientist Rafael Mechoulam.
 And although it has not been studied as rigorously as CBD, preliminary lab research suggests that it may help with certain medical conditions.

 Some researchers believe that CBDa may produce more pronounced effects than CBD.
 For instance, CBDa has more intense activation of 5-beta hydroxytryptamine 1 serotonin receptors (5-HT1A) than CBD.
 Serotonin is the hormone that stabilizes our mood and feelings of well-being.
 Reduced amounts of serotonin are associated with depression, anxiety, and sleeping problems.
 Consider trying the KC Hemp Co.
 Clarity tincture to see what you think for yourself.